Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 <h3> Google Dorking </h3>
 Google dorking is always a good tool to use for finding new information.
 More information can be found [here](https://www.simplilearn.com/tutorials/cyber-security-tutorial/google-dorking)

+<h3> Burp Suite </h3>
+Burp Suite is incredibly important to use but requires a little bit more knowledge about it.